Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

 \subsection{Mapping torus category as a twisted tensor product}

 Let $\Tt_0$ denote the universal cover of the nodal elliptic curve $\T_0$, which is an infinite chain of projective lines.
 See Figure \ref{figure:catgluingcover}. $\Tt_0$ carries a translation automorphism denoted by $\tr$.
-It moves every projective line to the next (to the right in the figure) and generates the group of Deck transformations of $\Tt_0\to\T_0$, where $\T_0$ is the nodal elliptic curve over $\C$, which can as well be defined by $\T_0:=\Tt_0/(y\sim\tr(y))$.
-In \cite{ownpaperalg}, we have constructed a dg category $\Om(\Tt_0)_{dg}$ such that where $Coh_p(\Tt_0)$ is the abelian category of coherent sheaves with proper support on $\Tt_0$.
+It moves every projective line to the next (to the right in Figure \ref{figure:catgluingcover}) and generates the group of Deck transformations of $\Tt_0\to\T_0$, where $\T_0$ is the nodal elliptic curve over $\C$, which can as well be defined by $\T_0:=\Tt_0/(y\sim\tr(y))$.
+In \cite{ownpaperalg}, we constructed a dg category $\Om(\Tt_0)_{dg}$ such that where $Coh_p(\Tt_0)$ is the abelian category of coherent sheaves with proper support on $\Tt_0$.
 The objects of $\Om(\Tt_0)_{dg}$ correspond to sheaves $\Om_{C_i}(-1)$ and $\Om_{C_i}$.
 We use $\Om_{C_i}(-1)$ and $\Om_{C_i}$ to denote the corresponding objects of $\Om(\Tt_0)_{dg}$ as well.
 Push-forward along $\tr$ induces a strict dg auto-equivalence of $\Om(\Tt_0)_{dg}$, which we still denote by $\tr$.

 Recall the following construction from \cite{ownpaperalg}: let $\A$ be a dg category, and let $\phi$ be a strict dg auto-equivalence of $\A$.
-Define \textbf{the mapping torus category} $M_\phi$ as the dg category with objects and with morphisms for $\scrF,\scrF'\in ob(\Om(\Tt_0)_{dg})$ and $a,a'\in ob(\A)$. (\ref{eq:obsofcat}) and (\ref{eq:homsofcat}) can be written concisely as To define the mapping torus category for a more general $A_\infty$-category $\A$ with a strict quasi-equivalence $\phi$ (possibly with higher components), one has to find a dg category $\A^{str}$, a strict dg auto-equivalence $\phi^{str}$ on $\A^{str}$ and a quasi-equivalence $\A\to \A^{str}$ that commutes strictly with $\phi$ and $\phi^{str}$. \begin{rk}In \cite{ownpaperalg}, hom-sets were defined as instead of (\ref{eq:homsofcat}).
-It is easy to identify (\ref{eq:homsofcat}) and (\ref{eq:mphihom2}) as chain complexes and under this identification, one can describe the product structure on $M_\phi$ by (\ref{eq:mphiprd2}).
-Hence, the definitions are equivalent, but (\ref{eq:homsofcat}) is better suited for description of $M_\phi$ as a twisted tensor product. \end{rk} Let $\Om(\T_0)_{dg}$ denote the category with objects $\Om_{C_0}(-1),\Om_{C_0}$ and morphisms $\Om(\T_0)_{dg}$ is quasi-equivalent to $M_{1_\C}$.
+Define \textbf{the mapping torus category} $M_\phi$ as the dg category with objects and with morphisms for $\scrF,\scrF'\in ob(\Om(\Tt_0)_{dg})$ and $a,a'\in ob(\A)$. (\ref{eq:obsofcat}) and (\ref{eq:homsofcat}) can be written concisely as To define the mapping torus category for a more general $A_\infty$-category $\A$ with a strict quasi-equivalence $\phi$ (possibly with higher components), one has to find a dg category $\A^{str}$, a strict dg auto-equivalence $\phi^{str}$ on $\A^{str}$ and a quasi-equivalence $\A\to \A^{str}$ that commutes with $\phi$ and $\phi^{str}$.
+For instance, one can let $\A^{str}$ to be the Yoneda image of $\A$ under the right Yoneda embedding and $\phi^{str}$ to be $(\phi^{-1})^*$, the pull-back under the strict inverse $\phi^{-1}$ of $\phi$.